-Update: Our 2020 show, Renewal, has been postponed because of the coronavirus situation.
-We still hope to be able to hold the exhibition and sale late this year.
+Update: Our 2020 show, Renewal, has been postponed to May 2021 because of the coronavirus situation.

 Life begins anew in spring, a fitting time to present our exhibition titled Renewal.
 Participating artists in this year’s show are Judy French (oil); Carol Hughes (watercolour); Kim Johnston (water media, pastel and oils); Jean Loney (glass mosaic); Gail Root (oils and chalk pastel); M. Anne Smith (textile and fibre arts); plus new members Dianne Kennedy Cruttenden (woven tapestry); and Heather Wood (glass and mixed media).

 The exhibition and sale of new works takes place from May 1 to 29, 2020, at Kloepfer Gallery in downtown Guelph, Ontario.
 The public is invited to an opening reception with artists present, on Saturday, May 2 from 7:00 to 9:00 pm.

 The gallery is located at 18 Paisley Street, Guelph N1H 2N6.
 Gallery hours are Tuesday to Friday, 9:00 – 5:30.
 Saturday 10:00 – 5:00, Sunday closed, Monday by appointment.
 Telephone 519-763-3456, kloepferframing.com.

 2019 Show – Octarine: The Colour of Magic

 The Octarine Women Artists’ Collective invites you to step into a world shaded in octarine, the colour of magic and pigment of the imagination!